 While a day of fishing in the outer sea might give fishers a couple of hundred dollars in revenues, within Torre Guaceto the fishers had miraculous days, and Di Biasi says, could catch up to $10,000 worth of fish a day.

-Sign up for the Reasons to be Cheerful newsletter.The biodiversity had recovered, and in the following years, because of the renewed — but limited — fishing pressure, catches stabilized at almost twice the weight of catches from outside waters.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.The biodiversity had recovered, and in the following years, because of the renewed — but limited — fishing pressure, catches stabilized at almost twice the weight of catches from outside waters.
 According to Guidetti, the biologist, Torre Guaceto gives the highest catches per unit in the Mediterranean.

 The biologist is sure that including the fishers in the decision-making process made Torre Guaceto a success story.
 Understanding the value of protecting the area, illegal fishing essentially stopped.
 Fishers turned into sentinels, helping the coast guard spot poachers.
 Researchers and managers developed friendships with fishers.
 “A top-down ministerial approach has never worked,” Guidetti says.